 To identify whether you need an AB test, I will check your analytical data, for example, from Google Analytics, to see if any important features have any issues, for example, instead of using the Order button on the product page users click another more colourful or a button with another meaningful copy instead.

-To test more visual and structure changes, you should consider the multivariate test (MVT) where the designs you are testing are much more different from another as the opposite of an AB test (where the designs are similar, just some elements are different).
+To test more visual and structural changes, you should consider the multivariate test (MVT) where the designs you are testing are much more different from another as the opposite than the AB test (where the designs are similar, just some elements are different).

-So I can help you identify the issues, goals, hypotheses, and create designs.
+So I can help you identify the issues, goals, and hypotheses, and create designs.